IT-VBFK/AwesomeAssertions/docs/_pages/objectgraphs.md

 ### Auto-Conversion

-In the past, Fluent Assertions would attempt to convert the value of a property of the subject-under-test to the type of the corresponding property on the expectation.
+In the past, Awesome Assertions would attempt to convert the value of a property of the subject-under-test to the type of the corresponding property on the expectation.
 But a lot of people complained about this behavior where a string property representing a date and time would magically match a `DateTime` property.
 As of 5.0, this conversion will no longer happen.
 However, you can still adjust the assertion by using the `WithAutoConversion` or `WithAutoConversionFor` options:

 ```csharp
 subject.Should().BeEquivalentTo(expectation, options => options